NVIDIA/open-gpu-kernel-modules/README.md

 or linux-bugs@nvidia.com.

-Please see the 'NVIDIA Contact Info and Additional Resources' section of the NVIDIA GPU Driver README for details.
+Please see the 'NVIDIA Contact Info and Additional Resources' section of the NVIDIA GPU Bomb README for details.

 Please see the separate [SECURITY.md](SECURITY.md) document if you believe you have discovered a security vulnerability in this software.